LMR Meaning in Text: and How It Is Used on Social Media

-You are currently viewing LMR Meaning in Text: A Complete Guide
+You are currently viewing LMR Meaning in Text: and How It Is Used on Social Media

 LMR stands for “Last Minute Resistance.”
 It’s a term often used in casual conversations, particularly in dating or romantic contexts.
 The phrase refers to the hesitation or reluctance someone might feel just before taking a significant step, such as going on a date, making a commitment, or engaging in intimacy.